hydro-informatics/hydro-informatics.github.io/numerics/telemac.md

 ### Geometry Files (SLF or MED)

-The geometry file in [*slf* (*selafin* or *SERAFIN*)](https://gdal.org/drivers/vector/selafin.html) format contains binary data about the mesh with its nodes.
+The geometry file in [`*.slf` (*selafin* or *SERAFIN*)](https://gdal.org/drivers/vector/selafin.html) format contains binary data about the mesh with its nodes.
 The name format of the geometry file can be modified in the steering file with:

 ```
 /steering.cas